briza-insurance/illogical/readme.md

 ) // false
 ```

-Alternatively we might want to do the opposite and evaluate the expression for all referred values
+Alternatively we might want to do the opposite and strictly evaluate the expression for all referred
-not present in the context except for a specified list of keys.
+values not present in the context except for a specified list of optional keys.

 **Example**